ibrahimjelliti/CKSS-Certified-Kubernetes-Security-Specialist/README.md

 # Certified Kubernetes Security Specialist - CKSS
 This repository is a collection of resources to prepare for the Certified Kubernetes Security Specialist (CKSS) exam.
 > The given references and links below are just assumptions and ideas around the [CKSS curriculum](https://github.com/cncf/curriculum/blob/master/CKS_Curriculum_%20v1.19%20Coming%20Soon%20November%202020.pdf).
-## Coming in November
-Earlier this year CNCF announced an upcoming new Certified Kubernetes Security Specialist (CKS) Certification Exam, This new certification is for those who **have passed the CKA** exam and want third party validation for their working knowledge of container security.

-From the [announcement](https://www.cncf.io/blog/2020/07/15/certified-kubernetes-security-specialist-cks-coming-in-november/) of the CNCF the CKS is described as:
+## CKS Overview
-> CKS is similar in format to CKA and will consist of a performance-based certification exam – testing competence across best practices for securing container-based applications and Kubernetes platforms during build, deployment, and runtime.
+The Kubernetes Security Specialist (CKS) certification ensure that the holder has the skills, knowledge, and competence on a broad range of best practices for securing container-based applications and Kubernetes platforms during build, deployment and runtime.

-> The certification is expected to be generally available before the KubeCon + CloudNativeCon North America Virtual event taking place November 17-20.
+The certification is generally available to take from [here](https://training.linuxfoundation.org/certification/certified-kubernetes-security-specialist/) as anounced during the KubeCon NA20

 ## CKS Outline
 The CKS test will be online, proctored and performance-based, and candidates have 2 hours to complete the exam tasks.